DevonCrawford/Personal-Website/README.md

 # Get started
 - Install node js on your machine
-- cd to root directory, npm install for dependencies
+- cd to root directory, type "npm install" for dependencies
 - type "npm run dev" to start the server
 - Go to http://localhost:8080